 You can file Idaho certificates online, by mail, or in person.
 Again, just note that you’ll still need to fill out the form online before you can print out a paper filing.

 450 N 4th Street

 How much does it cost to start an Idaho LLC?

 The Idaho Secretary of State charges a $100 filing fee for the Certificate of Organization.
 There’s also a $1 credit/debit card processing fee.
 As of November 2018, if you submit a paper form that was not completed through Idaho’s SOSBiz, you’ll also incur an extra $20 fee.

 Need it expedited?
 Add $40 for 8-hour expediting.

-Hire Northwest for a one-time fee of $326 ($366 expedited), including state filing fees, a year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Idaho LLC up and running.
-Or, pay just $35 out the door with our VIP monthly payment option.
+Want to skip the hassle altogether?
+Hire Northwest for a one-time fee of $326 ($366 expedited), which includes state filing fees, a full year of registered agent service, limited mail forwarding and loads of useful forms and tools to get your Idaho LLC up and running.
+Or, pay just $35 out the door with our low-cost VIP monthly payment option.

 How long does it take to start an Idaho LLC?

 Filings are processed in the order they’re received (typically 7-10 business days).
 If you need expedited processing, you can pay an additional $40 to have your certificate processed within 8 hours of receipt.
 Or, pay an extra $100 and you can get your Certificate of Organization processed the same day it’s submitted.

 If you hire Northwest to start your LLC, we file online and typically have your expedited Idaho LLC formed within 24 hours.